 The elements of synchronized arrays correspond one-to-one with each other like the elements of consecutive rows of a table in numerical spreadsheet applications.
-Indeed, also in Adaptive Vision Studio synchronized arrays of numerical values can be presented as a table, whereas the corresponding graphical objects can be displayed with the corresponding indexes (after checking the "Show Indexes of Elements" option in the pin-menu), that indicate which row they belong to:
+Indeed, also in Adaptive Vision Studio synchronized arrays of numerical values can be presented as a table, whereas the corresponding graphical objects can be displayed with the corresponding indexes (after checking an appropriate option in the image view menu), that indicate which row they belong to:

-Other examples of notable filters that require synchronized input arrays include: GetMaximumElement, ClassifyByRange, CalibrateCamera (the arrays of image points and real-world points must be synchronized) and DrawStrings_SingleColor (the arrays of strings and the corresponding center points must be synchronized).
+Other examples of notable filters that require synchronized input arrays include: GetMaximumElement, ClassifyByRange and DrawStrings_SingleColor (the arrays of strings and the corresponding center points must be synchronized).

 Static Program Analysis